internetstores/app-developer/README.md

 - List of pictures;
 - Price.

-### Final considerartions
+### Operating system
-- Your solution will be run into a unix-like operation systems.
+- Your solution will be run into a unix-like operating system.

 ### Deadline
 You will receive the deadline together with the link of this page.
 The time starts to count the moment we send it to you.